John Lloyd (judge): Biography

 John Lloyd was born in 1533, the third son of David Lloyd of Cevn Amwlch, in Lleyn, Carnarvonshire.
 He resided at Hartshorne, Derbyshire, and at his lodge in London.
-He married Elizabeth Pigott of Doddershall, daughter of Thomas Pigott (Bedfordshire MP), the High Sheriff of Buckinghamshire.
-His brother-in-law was Thomas Pigott, Justice of the Peace, while his nephew, Thomas Pigott (Aylesbury MP), was son-in-law of Sir John Allot, the Lord Mayor of London.
+He married Elizabeth Pigott of Doddershall, daughter of the High Sheriff of Buckinghamshire, Thomas Pigott, born about 1510.

+Lloyd's brother-in-law, Knight Thomas Pigott, married to a daughter of Lady Maud Parr, the cousin of Queen Katherine Parr.
+His nephew, MP Thomas Pigott, married the daughter of the Lord Mayor of London, Sir John Allot, while his niece, Elizabeth, married Sir Edward Phelips, the builder of Montacute House.

+Career

 Lloyd obtained his Bachelor of Arts degree from the University of Oxford in 1542.
 He was a Fellow of All Souls College, member of the governing body of Oxford University.
 He received the degrees of Bachelor of Civil Law in 1554 and Doctor of Civil Law in 1565.
 He became an advocate of the Canterbury Court of the Arches in 1566, and later, Judge of the High Court of Admiralty in London.
 Lloyd worked under Lord High Admirals, Edward Clinton, 1st Earl of Lincoln, husband of Elizabeth FitzGerald, and Charles Howard, 1st Earl of Nottingham, cousin of Elizabeth I and Anne Boleyn.

 As a Judge of the High Court of Admiralty, Lloyd had to deal with maritime issues, such as acts of piracy, and captures of warfare vessels and merchant ships by enemies or competitors.
 He also had to settle the rights between merchants, seamen, and ship-owners.
 The Admiralty Court was considered a merchant's court, designed to protect the rights of traders, and dealt with the problems they encountered with pirates.
 Lloyd worked during an important period of change, the Tudor period, which marked the beginning of the British Empire.

 With improvements in ship technology, capital financing, and with the discovery of new colonies around the world, Britain developed a policy of commercial and overseas expansion.
-The reforms of Henry VIII, and later of Elizabeth Tudor, allowed the Admiralty Court to flourish as they were able to deal with more matters related to law and finance, such as commercial disputes, freight and charterparty, bills of exchange, lading, insurance, and hypothecation of ships.
+The reforms of Henry VIII, and later of Elizabeth I, allowed the Admiralty Court to flourish as they were able to deal with more matters related to law and finance, such as commercial disputes, freight and charterparty, bills of exchange, lading, insurance, and hypothecation of ships.
 This opened the way for Lloyd, who was an ambitious lawyer, as they needed more Judges to deal with the increasing complexity of maritime trade.